Jeffery-Ni/AANuVis/README.md

 AANuVis
 ==========================================================================================================================
 ***A semi-automatic amino acid usage and di- and tetra-nucleotide usage frequency calculator and UMAP 🌐 visualizer***

-🅰️🅰️ & 2️⃣- 4️⃣- 🇳
+# Step one: Count 🅰️🅰️ & 2️⃣- 4️⃣- 🇳

-# Step one
 Use # AANuVis-count_local.py # for local fasta file AAU and di- and tetra-nucleotide usage count and convert into percentaged format
 Every genome (every fasta sequence) is counted individually!!!!